Twin gangster roles for a Hardy actor…

 Hearing this after he is released from prison, leads to an aggressive fight between the brothers.
 This physical fight between the twins shocks Frances.
 Reggie then proposes to Frances.
 This is in a soppy romantic way of climbing up a pipe with a bunch of flowers.
 It is almost reminiscent of that Pretty Woman (1990) scene.

 So to find out more about this true story you know what to do!!!!
 The film has an excellent soundtrack using many 1960s songs to reflect the screen happenings.
-At times, this was charming and others irritating.
-The latter almost felt as contrived as Mamma Mia (2008).
+At times, this was charming and at others irritating as it almost felt as contrived as Mamma Mia (2008).

 Hardy makes each twin unique in his research speaking with those who knew the Krays.
 He then approaches the men’s individual mannerisms in the movie.
 He has such an excellent East End accent you could close your eyes and wonder why Jason Statham isn’t whispering.
 His scenes with both characters were excellently cut.
-The film flawlessly cut you can almost believe there are Tom Hardy and his twin playing the brothers.
+The film is flawlessly cut and you can almost believe there are Tom Hardy and his twin playing the brothers.

 Emily Browning was strong in her role as Frances.
 At first, she seemed a very young and naive girl.
 Then later as Reggie’s partner, she hoped she could reform him.
 This once she learnt more about his criminal ways.
 The story also touches on Ronnie’s alleged involvement with Lord Boothby and the subsequent interventions by Harold Wilson.

 I almost expected this carried out by Mike Yarwood.
 Yarwood often did a 1970s British impersonation of this Prime Minister on the telly.
 Ecclestone and Fitzgerald get little screen time.
 There are just two small scenes with Violet the boys’ mother.
 However, Hardy’s dual roles will make such a strong impression on you.
 He really is an acting legend in his own lifetime.

 Weeper Rating: /10